NOTE: Paintings are acrylic on canvas and are available for sale. firstname.lastname@example.org

 Dena’s paintings have been shown in: America’s Folk Heritage Gallery, NYC; “Eight Woman Show”–Interart St. Amand Gallery, NYC; Galerie Bonheur, Greenwich, CT; Cuban Museum, Miami, FL; Gallery: Why Not?, Miami Beach, FL; “Two Person Show”–Amdur Gallery, Miami Beach, FL; Gallery of the Eccentric, Coral Gables, FL; Sokolsky Gallery, Miami Beach, FL; “Portraits”–Metro Dade Library, Miami, FL; “A Salute to Outstanding Florida Artists”–State Capitol Building, Tallahassee, FL; The Sher Gallery, Aventura, FL; South Florida Art Picks, Miami Beach, FL; Miami Beach City Hall; The Stephen P. Clark Government Center, Miami, FL; The Capital Children’s Museum, Washington, D.C.; The New York Public Library, NYC; The North Miami Public Library, No. Miami, FL

 Born in Manhattan, Dena graduated from Pace University with a degree in business education, and took graduate courses in psychology at the New School for Social Research.
 Dena taught High School in New York, was an editor for Harcourt Brace Jovanovich Publishing Company, and personnel manager for E.J.
 Korvettes, a national department stores chain, before becoming a professional artist.

 Dena is an honored recipient of the 2001 “Woman Worth Knowing” award bestowed upon her by the Miami Beach Commission on the Status of Women.
-Her bio is included in the 23rd Edition of Who’s Who in the World (2006); the 25th Anniversary Edition (2006-2007) of Who’s Who of American Women, as well as the 2008-2009 Edition; and the 1989 Edition of Who’s Who in the South and Southwest.
+Her bio is included in the 23rd Edition of Who’s Who in the World (2006); the 25th Edition (2006-2007) of Who’s Who of American Women, as well as the 2008-2009 Edition; and the 1989 Edition of Who’s Who in the South and Southwest.
 Along with Miami-Dade County and the City of Miami Beach proclamations in recognition of her community outreach, Ms. Stewart received the Key to the City of Miami Beach in 2006.